Olympus E-PL9 vs Pentax K-1

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the K-1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the K-1 was succeeded by the Pentax K-1 II.
+Both the E-PL9 and the K-1 have been discontinued, but can regularly be found used on eBay.
+The K-1 was replaced by the Pentax K-1 II, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Pentax websites.